 Airmen (NOTAM) required.
 Detail notification methods for police, fire fighting, and medical emergencies.
 This may include 911, but should also include direct phone numbers of local police departments and nearby hospitals.
 Identify the E911 address of the airport and the emergency access route via haul roads to the construction site.
 Require the contractor to have this information available to all workers.
 The local Poison Control number should be listed.
 Procedures regarding notification of Airport Operations and/or the ARFF Department of such emergencies should be identified, as applicable.
-If airport radio communications are identified as a means of emergency notification of ARFF personnel, the latter including activities that affect ARFF water supplies and access roads.
+If airport radio communications are identified as a means of emergency notification, include a reference to paragraph 3.10.
+Differentiate between emergency and nonemergency notification of ARFF personnel, the latter including activities that affect ARFF water supplies and access roads.
 Identify the primary ARFF contact person and at least one alternate.
 If notification is to be made through Airport Operations, then detail this procedure.
 Include a method of confirmation from the ARFF department.